Maria-Maltseva/info.erp.net/features/ui-ux-features/side-panel.md

 ## How the side panel works

-In our daily work with digital systems, we are accustomed to the so-called right-click — on the right side, within easy reach of our hand, there is a whole palette of additional tools that allow us to perform a wide range of operational actions.
-The Side Panel builds on this "right-side" logic.

 The Side Panel becomes available on the right side when a user accesses data records through any navigator — for example, when entering the Sales, Orders, or Customers navigator, or any other navigator within ERP.net.
 Also, the Side Panel is accessible when a specific record is opened, such as an invoice, offer, or project.
-In both cases, it can be opened via the kebab-menu (three-dot menu) on the right.
+In both cases, it can be opened via the kebab-menu (three-dot menu) on the right side.

 The functions available in the side panel vary depending on the context.
 They are navigator-specific, which means they appear — and are applicable — to the current content only.